gvwilson/sensibleadventures/bookster/bookster.md

 else.
 Razi kept them in the trees most of the time.
-Whenever the only way forward was to venture onto the road or grow wings, they huddled beneath low-hanging branches and let the toothworms sting them until the bookster was satisfied that no one else was watching too.
+Whenever the only way forward was to venture onto the road or grow wings, they huddled beneath low-hanging branches and let the toothworms sting them until the bookster was satisfied that no one was watching.

 They were halfway to their destination when they heard chopping and caught a whiff of smoke.
 Cautiously, they edged forward to look.